Seatis/my-teaching-materials/workshop/android/README.md

 - And add the actual messages (`adapter.addAll(messages)`)

 ### Send the message to the server
-- Change the current behaviour of your OnClickListener on the button
+- Change the current behavior of your OnClickListener on the button
 - Instead of locally adding the message to the adapter
 - Send it with the retrofit service, if the request is successful, add it to the adapter as before